bypanghu/colorUIExtension/Readme.md

 # colorUI Extension
-Base on ColorUI
+- Base on ColorUI
+- Only uni-app
-This is an extension library of colorui
+- This is an extension library of colorui
-Just add some Components and Encapsulation of network API If you need some help ,You can send email to bypanghu@163.com
+- Just add some Components and Encapsulation of network API
+- If you need some help ,You can send email to bypanghu@163.com

 ## The github of ColorUI is [ColorUI](https://www.color-ui.com/)